fawii/DebLite/README.md

 ### Requirements

--   Supports Debian 6 and 7, Ubuntu 12.04, 12.10 and 13.04.
+-   Supports Debian 6 and 7.
 -   A server with at least 80MB RAM.
-256MB and above recommended.
+128MB and above recommended.
 -   Basic Linux knowledge.
 You will need know how to connect to your server remotely.
 -   Basic text editor knowledge.
-For beginners, learning GNU nano is recommended.
+For beginners, learning GNU vi is recommended.

-If this is your first time with a Linux server, I suggest spending a day reading the "getting started" tutorials in Linode Library.

-### Why use DebLite?

--   DebLite LAMP stack configures Apache with mpm\_event and PHP with fastcgi (PHP-FPM).
-This gives much higher performance and lower memory consumption than the regular LAMP tutorials/guides using mod\_php.
--   Uses official distribution packages.
-You are not at the mercy of the script maintainer to keep your servers updated.
-All installed software are tuned, optimized and secured.
--   Minimal resource usage.
-Fresh install requires only 50-60MB RAM.
--   Free from unnecessary or custom changes to your server.
-Everything is configured according to Debian/Ubuntu standards.
--   Automatic virtualhost configuration with log rotation, AWStats traffic statistics and phpMyAdmin for managing MySQL.
--   Varnish cache script included to turbo charge your websites.
--   Free and open source!
-Coded in a human readable manner and modular, making custom modifications extremely easy.